RayBB/openlibrary-docs/Git-Cheat-Sheet.md

 If you decide you want to cancel the rebase, delete everything, and then save.
 That tells `git` to do nothing.

+To continue with the rebase, save the file. `git` will then replay all the instructions/commits in that file.
+If it hits a conflict, it will stop, and let you fix it.
+I find fixing conflicts in VS Code to be best; open up the Source Control panel (Ctrl-Shift-G).
+Conflicts will be shown in red at the top with a "C" next to them.
+Click on it to find and resolve the conflicts.
+Once you've resolved them all, press the "+" button next to the file in the source control panel; this is the same as running `git add FILE`.
+Once you've resolved all the conflicts, run `git rebase --continue` to continue.

+If the conflicts look too much, and you want to abandon it and cancel, run `git rebase --abort`.

 ## References
 - Getting Started flow roughly based on https://gist.github.com/Chaser324/ce0505fbed06b947d962